hyperledger-labs/fablo/README.md

 fabrica.sh validate [/path/to/fabrica-config.json]
 ```

 Validates network config.
-This command will try to find potential problems in your network and suggests changes.
-Please note that the step is executed automatically before each `generate` to ensure that at least critical errors where fixed.
+This command will validate your network config try to suggest necessary changes or additional tweaks.
+Please note that this step is also executed automatically before each `generate` to ensure that at least critical errors where fixed.

 ### fabric-docker.sh